 - With the hydrated ñoras, we take them out of the bowl, remove the peduncle (stem) and open them.
 We remove the seeds and, with the tip of a knife, we scratch the skin to separate the pulp and we are putting this in a mortar.

 - Add to the mortar the tomatoes without skin or pips and the peeled garlic, and begin to grind (crush) with the pestle.
 Add the almonds and the ground hazelnuts and continue to mix until everything is well mixed.

 - We pour the vinegar, pepper and salt and mash a little more so that all the ingredients are well linked.

 - We add the oil little by little and, while, we are stirring so that it is mixed with the rest of the ingredients and there is a uniform sauce.
 Add the paprika to give a more intense color, stirring again so that it is well linked.
 We pass it to a bowl or individual bowls and serve.

-- Although the traditional way to prepare romesco sauce is with mortar, you can also make it by whisking the ingredients with the mixer if it is easier for you, although the texture will be different.
+- Although the traditional way of preparing romesco sauce is with mortar, you can also do it by mixing the ingredients with the blender if it is easier for you, although the texture will be different.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!